Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their detailed comments and suggestions.
+We are also grateful to Michael Fall and Lorenzo Posti for their useful comments.
 This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 This work was performed on the OzSTAR national facility at Swinburne University of Technology.
 OzSTAR is funded by Swinburne University of Technology and the National Collaborative Research Infrastructure Strategy (NCRIS).
 MAM acknowledges the support of an Australian Government Research Training Program (RTP) Scholarship.